Stimulated Raman scattering in the degenerate regime: Abstract

 \section{Abstract}

-Stimulated Raman scattering (SRS) in plasma in a non-eigenmode regime is studied theoretically and numerically.
-Different from normal SRS with the eigen electrostatic mode excited, the non-eigenmode SRS is developed at plasma density $n_e>0.25n_c$ when the laser amplitude is larger than a certain threshold.
-To satisfy the phase-matching conditions of frequency and wavenumber, the excited electrostatic mode has a constant frequency around half of the incident light frequency $\omega_0/2$, which is no longer the eigenmode of electron plasma wave $\omega_{pe}$.
+Stimulated Raman scattering (SRS) in plasma in the degenerate regime is studied theoretically and numerically.
+Different from normal SRS with the non-degenerate eigen electrostatic mode excited, the degenerate SRS is developed at plasma density $n_e>0.25n_c$ when the laser amplitude is larger than a certain threshold.
+To satisfy the phase-matching conditions of frequency and wavenumber, the excited electrostatic mode has a constant frequency around half of the incident light frequency $\omega_0/2$, which is no longer the non-degenerate eigenmode of electron plasma wave $\omega_{pe}$.
 Both the scattered light and the electrostatic wave are trapped in plasma with their group velocities being zero.
-Super hot electrons are produced by the non-eigen electrostatic wave.
+Super hot electrons are produced by the degenerate electrostatic wave.
 Our theoretical model is validated by particle-in-cell simulations.
-The SRS driven in this non-eigenmode regime may play a considerable role in the experiments of laser plasma interactions as long as the laser intensity is higher than $10^{15}$W/cm$^2$.
+The SRS driven in this degenerate regime is an important laser energy loss mechanism in the laser plasma interactions as long as the laser intensity is higher than $10^{15}$W/cm$^2$.